mountfx/solid-record/README.md

 🕹 Uses command pattern

-🧩 Works with signals, stores and custom primities
+🧩 Works with signals, stores and custom primitives

 ⛓ Share a single history between multiple signals and stores (mix and match)